alecthomas/participle/README.md

 ## Example

-Here is an example of defining a parser for the form of EBNF used by `exp/ebnf`:
+There are several [examples](_examples) included in the source, but here is an example of defining a parser for the form of EBNF used by `exp/ebnf`:

 ```go
 package main